* FREE SHIPPING ON ORDERS $20 OR MORE! *

 One plant will produce about one cup of beans.
 So we would need 2190 plants per year to survive on.
 One plant would produce about 100 seeds so we would need an additional 300 plants for seed production and another 300 plants for an emergency supply of seeds.

-Lets figure about 3000 plants per year for lima beans, for one person.
-We would need four each 8 x 4 raised beds to grow our lima beans.
+Let's figure about 3000 plants per year for lima beans, for one person.
+We would need four raised beds, eight feet by four feet, to grow our lima beans.

 Lima beans are a warm weather crop.
-Spring and fall is the best time for growing lima beans.
+Spring and fall are the best times for growing lima beans.

 David’s Garden Seeds®, gardening is our passion.
 We provide top quality,